-He has published over 200 papers on glaucoma and eye care delivery in general, particularly on understanding and improving eye care.
-Dr. Lee has been principal investigator on research projects to evaluate the appropriateness of cataract surgery, the process quality of glaucoma and diabetic retinopathy care, utilization patterns of eye care, provider workforce analyses for ophthalmology and orthopedics, and analyses of failure patterns for the treatment of diabetes- related eye disease and glaucoma.
-He has also led the ophthalmic portions of projects investigating conformance with guidelines issued by the Agency for Health Care Policy and Research for cataract, utilization, and quality of care patterns in managed care, as well as a comparison of fee for service to managed care among Medicare patients.
+Dr. Lee has published over 250 papers on glaucoma and eye care delivery in general, particularly on understanding and improving eye and health care.
+He has been principal investigator on research projects to evaluate the appropriateness of cataract surgery, the quality of glaucoma and diabetic retinopathy care, utilization patterns of eye care, provider workforce analyses for ophthalmology and orthopedics, and analyses of failure patterns for the treatment of diabetes related eye disease and glaucoma.
+He has also led the ophthalmic portions of other projects investigating conformance with AHCPR guidelines for cataract, utilization and quality of eye care patterns in managed care, and a comparison of fee-for-service to managed care among Medicare patients.

 He has received the Lew Wasserman Merit Award from Research to Prevent Blindness, the Alcon Institute Research Award, the Senior Achievement Award from the AAO, the Gold Fellow from ARVO, and has been inducted into Academia Ophthalmologica Internationalis.
 Dr. Lee was also recently elected to the National Academy of Medicine.
 He has also delivered the American Glaucoma Society Lecture, the Parker-Heath Lecture of the AMA section of ophthalmology, and the Shaffer Lecture at the American Academy of Ophthalmology.

 Dr. Lee received his law degree from Columbia University in 1986.
 He received his medical degree from the University of Michigan that same year.